bertolo1988/flight-scrappper/README.md

 ## Output

-`FlightScrappper.run` will return a promise wich will resolve into the number of inserted documents or into an error.
+`FlightScrappper.run` will return a promise which will resolve into the number of inserted documents or into an error.

 The output data that will look like this: